DiegoloM2/tic-tac-toe-dbl/README.md

 - We have the LDR folder with simple LDR which is just a way of implementing the LDR, I created this one myself.
 - We have the servo folder that has some basic servo control, I created that one as well.
 - In the root we have tic_tact_toe.py which was the first version of the algo.

+# Testing
+The project includes tests to ensure the correctness of its functionality.
+We use [pytest](https://docs.pytest.org/) as our testing framework.
+To run the tests, follow these steps:

+1. Make sure you have pytest installed.
+If not, install it using: `pip install pytest`
+2. Navigate to the project's root directory.
+3. Run the following command to execute the tests: `pytest` The tests will be discovered and executed, and the test results will be displayed in the console.